 - Theme – I always adored the 24 Hours of Le Mans race, and 1:18 basically sucks in terms of Le Mans cars.
-The same goes for anther passion, Silver Arrows – only a few in 1:18.
+The same goes for another passion, Silver Arrows – only a rare few in 1:18.

 - Price – 1:18s became absurdly expensive nowadays.

 Therefore, W-143 is where I display my 1:43 collection, and it is quite focused.
 In essence, I collect cars from Le Mans and Silberpfeile (Silver Arrows – German race cars from the Golden Age of Grand Prix racing in the 1930’s).
 I also have some specific passenger cars and a few race service vehicles.
 Moreover, you will also see some special (to me) non-Le Mans race cars.
 And even a few models that I customized myself.
 In the end, despite my collection approaching the large end of the scale, it is not a broad collection.

 Just as important, since I never tire of saying that a model can only be as good as the story behind the real car, I’ll always try to bring some facts and stories about the cars I review.